Revised: November 9, 2017

 - Provide a mechanism for avoiding conflicts of interest by students participating in the process for allocation of student fee funding, which mechanism may include requiring that participants disclose lobbying contacts; and

 - Establish an appeal process within student government for the review of student fee funding decisions where it is alleged that the decision was based on a student organization’s extracurricular speech or expressive activities, resulting in a violation of the requirement that allocable SUF be distributed in a viewpoint-neutral manner and where the appealing party has exhausted the process for review of student fee funding decisions established by the student government for such cases.
 The Chancellor’s decision in such cases shall be final, unless the matter is brought to the Board of Regents in accordance with Regent Policies 30-3 and 30-5.

 B. Eligibility for receipt of allocable segregated fee funds

-- Only officially recognized student organizations, and university departments to the extent permitted under SYS 822, Student Services Funding, are eligible to receive allocable SUF.
+- Only officially recognized student organizations, club sports, student government and university departments to the extent permitted under SYS 822, Student Services Funding, are eligible to receive allocable SUF.